rileyhales/river-route/README.md

 | downstream_rivid | integer   | Unique ID of the downstream river segment                                                           |
 | weight           | float     | Optional, the percentage of discharge from this river that should be routed to the downstream river |

+### Runoff Data

+Runoff volumes are given in a netCDF file.
+The file should have 2 dimensions: time and rivid.
+The times can be given in any unit with a recognizable units string e.g. 'hours since 2000-01-01 00:00:00'.
+The rivid dimension should have exactly the same IDs *AND* be sorted in the same order given in the rivid column of the routing parameters file.
+Runoff values should be in a variable named "m3", in an array of shape (time, rivid), and dtype float.

+## Output File Schemas

+### Discharge Data

+Discharge data are given in a netCDF file.
+The file has 2 dimensions: time and rivid.
+The times given will exactly match the times given in the runoff data unless a different time interval was specified.
+The rivid dimension will exactly match the IDs given in the rivid column of the routing parameters file.
+Discharge values will be in a variable named "Qout", in an array of shape (time, rivid), and dtype float.

 ## Time Parameters

 ### Parameter Descriptions

 Only 1 time option is a required input in the configuration file:

 - `dt_routing` - the time interval, in seconds, between routing calculation steps.
 It must be constant across all rivers and for the full simulation.

 3 other time parameters are optional.
 They may be provided in the configuration file, or they will be derived from the runoff data.

 - `dt_runoff` - the time interval, in seconds, between runoff values.
 It must be constant between all time steps of runoff.
 - `dt_outflow` - the time interval, in seconds, between outflow values which get written to disc.
 It must be constant between all time steps of outflow.
 - `dt_total` - the total time, in seconds, of the runoff data.
 It is equal to the number of time steps multiplied by `dt_runoff`.

 ### Parameter Relationships